-The holiday season can be both fun and joyous.
-But it can also be stressful and tiring at times.
-Experts warn that this combination of stress, fatigue, and high fat foods can, over time, increase your risk of cancer.
-That’s why the Asian Fund for Cancer Research has developed easy-to-follow tips that can help ensure a happier, healthier holiday season, and which, over time, may reduce your risk of cancer.
+The holiday season is filled with get-togethers with family and friends and can be both fun and joyous.
+It can also be stressful and tiring at times.
+Experts warn about this combination of stress, fatigue, and high-fat foods—factors that can, over time, increase your risk of cancer.
+That’s why the Asian Fund for Cancer Research has developed easy-to-follow tips that can help ensure a happier, healthier holiday season, and which, over time, may reduce your risk of cancer if you continue to follow these tips.

 Moderate alcohol consumption.
-While alcoholic drinks can be a big part of a holiday celebration, they are packed with sugar and calories.
 Remember that regular consumption of alcohol throughout your life can increase your cancer risk.
-Men should not consume more than two drinks per day.
-To reduce the risk of breast cancer, women should not consume more than three drinks per week.
+Men should not consume more than 2 drinks per day.
+To reduce the risk of breast cancer, women should not consume more than 3 drinks per week.

 Eat wild salmon, tuna or mackerel.
 They are full of Omega-3 oils, which are great for cellular health and may help prevent cancer.

 Avoid white starch.
-These are empty calories with very little nutritional value andour digestive system struggles to handle them.
-Instead choose food made with whole wheat or multigrain flour.
+These are empty calories with very little nutritional value.
+Your digestive system struggles to handle them.
+Choose instead a sweet potato or multigrain bread.

 Fiber is good!
-Whole grains, beans, barley, lentils, dried figs, dried cranberries, and dried apricots are great sources of fiber to integrate into your holiday meals.
+Choose whole grains, beans, barley, lentils, etc. Try a new stuffing recipe made with more fiber and vegetables and less fat.
+Dried figs, dried cranberries, dried apricots and whole wheat bread are great sources of fiber to integrate into your holiday meals.

 Eat a healthy snack at home before attending a party.
 This will help control your hunger so you don’t arrive at the party ravenous.